brehmsi/PyRamanGUI/README.md

 ## Windows
 Install [Anaconda](https://www.anaconda.com/products/distribution).
 Make sure to enable the 'Add Anaconda to the system PATH environment variable' box during installation.
-Otherwise PyRamanGui can't find the python executable installed by Anaconda.
+Otherwise, PyRamanGui can't find the python executable installed by Anaconda.

 Copy the PyRamanGui directory to a path you have chosen.
-To run PyRamanGui double click the 'WindowsRun.bat' file
+To run PyRamanGui double-click the 'WindowsRun.bat' file

 # Requirements
 PyRamanGui requires: